 Neighborhoods to consider in Mira Mesa, San Diego, Vista:

-You might assume appraisal gap insurance is a license to overpay.
-It is not.
-It is a tool for risk management in a market where list-to-sale ratios and rapid absorption compress your negotiation window.
-You also might think an appraisal contingency is enough.
+The biggest misconception is that appraisal gap insurance is a license to overpay — it is not a green light to bid recklessly, but a risk management tool for markets where your negotiation window is already compressed.
+You might also think an appraisal contingency is enough protection.
 In the most competitive listings, sellers often prefer cleaner terms, so a tailored gap policy can keep your offer near the top without exposing you to unlimited downside.

 Another misconception is that you should always bring more cash rather than buy a policy.
 In reality, preserving liquidity can be the smarter financial move when you expect repairs, design updates, or a possible refinance.
 You may also hear that policies rarely pay.
 In practice, if you follow the terms and the appraisal truly misses, payouts are straightforward.
 The key is to coordinate with a top San Diego real estate agent and a real estate broker San Diego team that understands how to time the appraisal, structure the contract, and right-size your coverage.